Home 9 The Art of Technology 9 PIC10F322 XC8 Code : Build a Trigger-Activated Dual Alternating Flasher for Model Trains

 Creating a Trigger-Activated Dual Alternating Flasher with PIC10F322 for Model Train Level Crossing Lights

-This guide provides XC8 code for the PIC10F322 microcontroller to create a trigger-activated dual alternating flasher, also known as model train level crossing lights.
+This guide provides code for the microcontroller to create a trigger-activated dual alternating flasher, also known as train level crossing lights.
 This circuit modification ensures that the lights only begin flashing when an external trigger signal is detected, such as when a model train crosses into the grade block.

 PIC10F322 Project Overview